Combogliz Prolong, 1000 mg+2, 5 mg 56 pcs.

 Metformin

-In a drug interaction study of metformin and nifedipine with a single dose of the drug conducted in healthy volunteers, nifedipine increased the Cmax of metformin in plasma by 20% and AUC by 9%, and increased renal excretion.
-Tmax and T1/2 were not altered.
+In a single-dose drug interaction study of metformin and nifedipine in healthy volunteers, nifedipine increased metformin plasma Cmax by 20% and AUC by 9%, and increased renal excretion.
+Tmax and T1/2 did not change.
 Nifedipine increases the absorption of metformin.
-Metformin has almost no effect on the pharmacokinetics of nifedipine.
+Metformin has virtually no effect on the pharmacokinetics of nifedipine.

 Saxagliptin and metformin

-The co-administration of single doses of saxagliptin (100 mg) and metformin (1000 mg) has no significant effect on the pharmacokinetics of saxagliptin or metformin in healthy volunteers.
+Co-administration of single doses of saxagliptin (100 mg) and metformin (1000 mg) does not have a significant effect on the pharmacokinetics of saxagliptin or metformin in healthy volunteers.

-There have been no specific pharmacokinetic studies of drug interactions with Combogliz Prolong, although such studies have been performed with its individual components: saxagliptin and metformin.
+No special pharmacokinetic drug interaction studies have been conducted with Comboglise Prolong, although such studies have been conducted with its individual components: saxagliptin and metformin.

 Saxagliptin